ucsb-cs156/w22/_lab/jpa02.md

 If it doesn't work, try these things before asking a mentor, TA, or instructor for help.

 1. Make sure you are logged into Heroku at CLI with `heroku login`.
 If you exited your CSIL shell (logged out) and logged back in again, you have to login to Heroku again.
 Then repeat the commands.
-2. Try, try running `heroku apps`.
-Make sure the `<appname>app-name-goes-here</appname>` element in the `heroku-maven-plugin` section of your `pom.xml` matches the name of your heroku app exactly.
-3. If it does, try `heroku logs --app appname` (substitute the name of your app where you see `appname`).
+3. Try `heroku logs --app appname` (substitute the name of your app where you see `appname`).
 You'll see the log output of that app on Heroku.
    * You may find it helpful to open a second Terminal, login to CSIL and the Heroku CLI, and use `heroku logs --app appname --tail`, which keeps the log output running continously.
    * You can also see your logs in a web browser at: <https://dashboard.heroku.com/apps/app-name/logs> (note that you need to put your `app-name` in the URL instead of `app-name`.
    * You can navigate to this from <https://dashboard.heroku.com/> by selecting your app, clicking on it,  selecting the `More` menu at upper right, and the selecting `Logs`.